 In a completely different approach, this paper proposes fundamental particles formed from infinite superpositions, with mass borrowed from either a Higgs type scalar field, or the time component of zero point fields.
 Energy is also borrowed from zero point vector fields.
-Just as the Standard Model divides the fundamental particles into two types...those with mass and those without, with the Higgs mechanism providing the difference...infinite superpositions also seem to divide naturally into two sets: (a) those with "infinitesimal" mass, and (b) those with significant mass (from micro electron volts upwards).
+Just as the Standard Model divides the fundamental particles into two types...those with mass and those without, the Higgs mechanism providing the difference...infinite superpositions also seem to divide naturally into two sets: (a) those with "infinitesimal" mass, and (b) those with significant mass (from micro electron volts upwards).
 In the infinitesimal set (a), photons, gluons and gravitons (to fit with cosmology and the expansion of the cosmos) all have $\approx 10^{-33}$ eV mass, approximately the inverse of the causally connected horizon radius.
 These values are sufficiently close to zero, the symmetry breaking of the Standard Model remains essentially valid.
 With velocities this close to light, helicity is virtually fixed.
 The Higgs mechanism increases mass from infinitesimal type (a) to significant or measureable type (b) values.
 The energy in the zero point fields (borrowed to build fundamental particles) is limited.
 Cosmic wavelength gravitons (in contrast to high frequency borrowing from local invariant sources) borrow a redshifted supply of Planck scale zero point action modes from a holographic horizon, receding at virtually light velocity.
-Just as atomic wavefunctions require spherically symmetric scalar potentials, superposition wave functions require spherically symmetric squared vector potentials in the form of spin 1 quanta.
-In flat comoving coordinates the horizon is spherical but not at peculiar velocities.
-The borrowed spin 1 quanta, and the action from the horizon, transform together as a "Spherically Symmetric Four Volume Action Density" at cosmic wavelengths.
+Just as atomic wavefunctions require spherically symmetric scalar potentials, the wave functions of these virtual superpositions require spherically symmetric squared vector potentials in the form of spin 1 quanta.
+In flat comoving coordinates the horizon is spherical, but not at peculiar velocities.
+The borrowed spin 1 quanta, and the action from the horizon, transform together as the "Required Spherically Symmetric Four Volume Action Density" at cosmic wavelengths.
 It is invariant in all coordinates and metrics, and appears to relate with gravity.
 It only works in a flat on average continually expanding universe.
 This exponential expansion may relate with the present discrepancy in the different ways of measuring the Hubble parameter.
 There is an infinitesimal change to Einstein's stress tensor effective only at cosmic wavelengths.
-There is also a change in the metric tensor effective near black hole horizons that may increase apparent black hole masses slightly.
-This change has parallels to the Reissner-Nordstrom and Kerr-Newman metrics, but at solar system scale appears to be inside current experimental limits.
+There is also a change in the metric tensor effective near black hole horizons.
+The main effect on merger behaviour may only appear as an apparent (relatively small) increase in black hole masses.
+Supercomputer simulations would be required to confirm this.
+This changed metric has parallels to the Reissner-Nordstrom and Kerr-Newman metrics, but at solar system scale appears to be inside current experimental limits.